abdouskamel/aes-csharp/README.md

 This is provided only for educational purposes and is not intended to be a fast and production-ready AES implementation.

-The version of AES to use is choosen depending on the size of the provided key.
+The version of AES to use is chosen based on the size of the key provided.

 See folder `example` for how to use the code to cipher streams.